Abemaciclib is a targeted or biological therapy drug.

 If you think you have fatigue, tell your GP or treatment team.
 They can assess you and offer advice on how to manage your energy levels.

 Nausea and vomiting

-You may experience nausea (feeling sick) and vomiting (being sick).
-Although not usually required, anti-sickness drugs can be prescribed to help with this.
+You may feel sick (nausea) or be sick (vomit).
+Although not usually needed, anti-sickness drugs can be prescribed to help with this.

 Loss of appetite

 You may not feel like eating, especially if you feel sick.
 It might help to eat small meals regularly and drink plenty of liquids.